iand77/symfony-gulp/README.md

 ## Whats included? ##

-Here are the node.js modules used with
+Here are the node.js module dependancies for gulpfile.js, with a breif description of what each package does.

 Node package      | Function
 ------------------|-------------------------------------------------------------------------------------------